 Villagers planted crops behind their house and on nearby hammocks.
 They did not weed or fertilize or irrigate.
 Wild plants mingled with the ones they had planted.
 The Seminole planted pumpkins, pawpaws, and corn.

 Corn was the main crop.
 They used corn to make corn flour, corn bread, corn pancakes, and even a corn soft drink called sofkee.
-Sofkee is still a popular soft drink among the Seminoles on reservations today.
+Sofkee is still a popular soft drink among the Seminole today.